Singularitty/personalDB/README.md

 meant to be anything serious or even useful

 #### Status
-- Currently not working
+- Help command and menu working
-- Only detects tokens
+- Allows to go back and change the current directory (Diretories with a name which contains spaces is not supported yet)

 #### To do
 - Finish OperationEngine